East Tennessee: Mid-20th century to present

 TVA's construction of the Tellico Dam in Loudon County became the subject of national controversy in the 1970s when the endangered snail darter fish was reported to be affected by the project.
 After lawsuits by environmental groups, the debate was decided by the U.S. Supreme Court case Tennessee Valley Authority v.
 Hill in 1978, leading to amendments of the Endangered Species Act.

 In 1982, a World's Fair was held in Knoxville.
-The fair was also known as the "Knoxville International Energy Exposition", and its theme was "Energy Turns the World."
-The fair was one of the most successful, attracting more than eleven million visitors during its six-month run, and is the most recent world's fair to have been held in the United States.
+The fair was also known as the "Knoxville International Energy Exposition," and its theme was "Energy Turns the World."
+The fair attracted more than 11 million visitors during its six-month run and is the most recent world's fair to have been held in the United States.
 In 1996, the whitewater slalom events of the Atlanta Summer Olympic Games were held on the Ocoee River in Polk County.
 These are the only Olympic sporting events to have ever been held in Tennessee.

-A number of high profile disasters have occurred in East Tennessee since the latter 20th century.
+Several high profile disasters have occurred in East Tennessee since the latter 20th century.
 On May 13, 1972, the deadliest motor vehicle accident in state history occurred near Bean Station on U.S. Route 11W when a tractor-trailer and a Greyhound bus collided head-on, killing 14 and injuring 15.
-The accident would prompt the rapid construction of additional four-lane arterial highways in the East Tennessee region throughout the 1970s and early 1980s, as well as place a focus on the completion of Interstates 40, 75, and 81, which occurred in the mid-1970s.
+The accident prompted the rapid construction of additional four-lane arterial highways in the East Tennessee region throughout the 1970s and early 1980s, as well as placed a focus on the completion of Interstates 40, 75, and 81, which occurred in the mid-1970s.
 On December 11, 1990, a 99-vehicle collision occurred in dense fog on Interstate 75 near Calhoun, killing 12 and injuring 42, and was reportedly the largest motor vehicle accident in U.S. history at the time, in terms of the number of vehicles.
 On December 23, 2008, the largest industrial waste spill in United States history occurred at TVA's Kingston Fossil Plant when a dike failed, releasing more than 1.1 billion gallons of coal ash slurry into the Emory and Clinch Rivers.
-The cleanup cost TVA more than $1 billion, and was not completed until 2015.
+The cleanup cost TVA more than $1 billion and was completed in 2015.
+On September 27, 2024, Hurricane Helene caused catastrophic flooding in the northeastern part of the state, particularly in Unicoi, Washington, Carter, Johnson, Greene, and Cocke counties.